Summary of Decameron tales: Seventh tale (V, 7)

-Teodoro is sold to Messer Amerigo as a slave when still a child.
+Teodoro is sold to Amerigo as a slave while still a child.
 He is christened and brought up together with Violente, the daughter of his master.
 The two fall in love and Violente eventually bears a boy.
-Threatened with death by her outraged father she names the father who is sentenced to the gallows.
-Amerigo orders his daughter to choose between knife or poison and the child to be killed.
-Traveling Armenian dignitaries recognize the condemned by a strawberry shaped birth mark.
-Thus his life is saved as well as Violente's in the last minute.
-The couple get the blessing of their father, marry and live a happy life until old age.
+Threatened with death by her outraged father, she names Teodoro, who is sentenced to the gallows.
+Violante and the child are also condemned to death.
+Fortunately, traveling Armenian dignitaries recognize the condemned by a strawberry shaped birth mark, and verify that he is in fact an Armenian of high birth who was kidnapped as a child.
+Thus his life is saved as well as Violente's at the last minute.
+The couple get the blessing of Amerigo, marry, and live a happy life until old age.